dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 We will now going to talk about why and how we switched our development environments from standard LAMP setup to Docker for developing Drupal projects at Fenomen.

-And maybe you are experiencing the same issues as we did and our experience using Docker could help you resolve them.
+And maybe you are experiencing the same issues as we did and our experience and workflow using Docker could help you resolve them.

 If I'm very honest with you, then the real reason why we ended up using Docker